An open-source, Windows operating system software with an intuitive interface ideal for a wide range of designs with a free version.

 - Cross-platform compatibility includes Unix, Linux, Windows, and Mac systems.

-- High-end features, including an autorouter and trace optimizer.
+- High-end features, including an autorouter and trace optimizer with an integrated project management tool.

 - Might be overkill for very basic projects.